 Get a bachelor's and master's degree in just five years!

-The Department of Computer Science is excited to announce this option for all computer science students.
+The Computer Science Department is excited to announce this option for all computer science students.

 Complete the requirements for the Bachelor of Science (Computer Science) or Bachelor of Arts (Computer Studies) and in the third and fourth years take one graduate level course in computing each semester.
 These 12 credit hours do not fulfill major requirements, but they fulfill both the general electives toward the 120 credit hours necessary to obtain bachelor's degree and also program requirements towards your master's degree.
 In the fifth year, you will take 24 hours (eight courses) of graduate courses to complete the master's degree.